-Information exchange: please tick the relevant box the case involves a national from the country of the contacted organisation there is a clear indication for added value in informing the counterpart abroad following the launch of a Child Alert other, please specify You are submitting this information after consultation with and approval from competent national authorities yes no You are submitting this information after consultation with and approval from person with parental authority yes no Request for action: several answers are possible establish a contact with national police establish a contact with other relevant authorities establish a contact with parent/family of the child living in the country help with translation/interpretation other, please specify
+Information exchange: please tick the relevant box

+- the case involves a national from the country of the contacted organisation there is a clear indication for added value in informing the counterpart - $\hfill\square$ there is a clear indication for added value in informing the counterpart $abroad^{\rm 31}$ - following the launch of a Child Alert - other, please specify

+You are submitting this information after consultation with and approval from competent national authorities

+- yes - 🗆 no

+You are submitting this information after consultation with and approval from person with parental authority

+- □ yes - 🗆 no

+Request for action: several options are possible

+- establish a contact with national police

+- establish a contact with other relevant authorities

+- establish a contact with parent/family of the child living in the country

+- help with translation/interpretation

+- □ other, please specify

-&lt;sup>30 Examples of circumstances in which there is a clear added value in informing counterparts abroad may be, inter alia, the following: when the child disappears close to (up to 100 km) a border within the Schengen area; when one of the parents of the missing child has a different nationality; when there are well established contacts of the family with another EU country; etc.
+31. Examples of circumstances in which there is a clear added value in informing counterparts abroad may be, inter alia, the following: when the child disappears close to (up to 100 km) a border within the Schengen area; when one of the parents of the missing child has a different nationality; when there are well established contacts of the family with another EU country; etc.